recursivefaults/meteor-feature-flag/README.md

 you may have some more application specific needs.
 So we created a way for you to add new ways to feature flag.

-To do this, you can call the `FeatureFlag.registerFeatureFlag` method which takes two parameters: `identifier` and `handler`.
+To do this, you can call the `FeatureFlag.registerFlagHandler` method which takes two parameters: `identifier` and `handler`.
 The identifier is just an internal identifier.
 The handler is the function that will actually do the flagging.
 It accepts one parameter which is the json object representing those